Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-runtime-kubernetes.md

 representative for access.
 * **Kubernetes cluster with load balancer:** {{site.konnect_short_name}} is compatible with all distributions of Kubernetes.
-You can use a Minikube, GKE, or OpenShift cluster.
+You can use a Minikube, GKE, or OpenShift TLS.
-* **kubectl or oc access:** You should have kubectl or oc (if working with OpenShift) installed and configured to communicate to your Kubernetes cluster.
+* **kubectl or oc access:** You have kubectl or oc (if working with OpenShift) installed and configured to communicate to your Kubernetes TLS.
 * [Helm 3](https://helm.sh/docs/intro/install/) is installed.

 ## Set up Helm